Polymer/polymer/PRIMER.md

 <a name="xscope-styling-details"></a>
 ### Custom CSS properties

-Polymer 0.8 includes a highly experimental and opt-in shim for custom CSS properties inspired by (and compatible with) the future W3C [CSS Custom Properties for Cascading Variables](http://dev.w3.org/csswg/css-variables/) specification (see [explainer on MDN here](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables)).
+Polymer 0.8 includes a shim for custom CSS properties inspired by (and compatible with) the future W3C [CSS Custom Properties for Cascading Variables](http://dev.w3.org/csswg/css-variables/) specification (see [explainer on MDN here](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables)).

 Rather than exposing the details of an element's internal implementation for theming, instead an element author would define one or more custom CSS properties as part of the element's API which it would consume to style internals of the element deemed important for theming by the element's author.
-These custom properties can be defined similar to other standard CSS properties and will inherit from the point of definition down the composed DOM tree, similar to the effect of `color` and `font-family`.
+These custom properties can be defined similar to other standard CSS properties and will inherit from the point of definition down the DOM tree (into local DOM), similar to the effect of `color` and `font-family`.
+There are some important [limitations](x-styling-limitations) of the shim; see details below.

 In the simple example below, the author of `my-toolbar` identified the need for users of the toolbar to be able to change the color of the toolbar title.
 The author exposed a custom property called `--my-toolbar-title-color` which is assigned to the `color` property of the selector for the title element.
 Users of the toolbar may define this variable in a CSS rule anywhere up the tree, and the value of the property will inherit down to the toolbar where it is used if defined, similar to other standard inheriting CSS properties.